Dmitrii-I/bitstamp-recorder/README.md

 # websocket\_recorder

-## What is it?

-A Python module exposing class WebsocketRecorder allowing you to record incoming WebSocket messages into text files.
-Each received WebSocket message is written on a single line.
-On top of the original WebSocket message, some meta info is written too in the same line (e.g. timestamp, hostname).
+A Python module to record incoming WebSocket messages into text files.
+Each received WebSocket message plus meta data (hostname, timestamp) is written on a single line as JSON.

-## What is a WebSocket?
-WebSocket is a communications protocol providing full-duplex communications channels over a single TCP connection.
-In a full-duplex connection you are able to send and receive message simultaneously.
-Whereas in hald-duplex you send and receive message sequentially, not simultaneously.
-The WebSockets protocol has been standardized in RFC 6455.

-## Why do I need it?
-You need it to record the data to analyze later, for example news articles send through WebSockets or to record data from bitcoin exchanges, like Bitstamp.

 ## Dependencies
 [ws4py](https://ws4py.readthedocs.org/en/latest/), version 0.3.3. at least.